WallarooLabs/wally/book/go/api/writing-your-own-application.md

 }
 ```

 This one is different.
-Wallaroo handles _streams of bytes_, and in order to do that efficiently, it uses a method called message framing.
+When using a TCP source, Wallaroo handles _streams of bytes_, and in order to do that efficiently, it uses a method called message framing.
 This means that Wallaroo requires input data to follow a special structure, as well as for the application to provide the mechanism with which to decode this data.

 To read more about this, please refer to the [Creating A Decoder](/book/core-concepts/decoders-and-encoders.md#creating-a-decoder) section.